oracle-livelabs/oml/oml4py-adb/embd-python-sql/embd-python-sql.md

 ### About Embedded Python Execution
 Embedded Python Execution enables you to run user-defined Python functions in Python engines spawned in the Oracle Autonomous Database environment.
 These engines run alongside an OML Notebooks Python interpreter session.

-The OML4Py Embedded Python Execution functions are:
+The OML4Py Embedded Python execution SQL API functions are:

-* `oml.do_eval`&mdash;Calls a Python function in Python engines spawned by the Oracle Autonomous Database environment.
+* `pyqEval`&mdash;Runs the provided user-defined Python function in a Python engine spawned by the Autonomous Database environment.
+* `pyqTablEval`&mdash;Runs the provided user-defined Python function data referenced by an OML DataFrame proxy object in a single Python engine.
-* `oml.group_apply`&mdash;Partitions a database table by the values in one or more columns and runs the provided user-defined Python function on each partition.
+* `pyqGroupEval`&mdash;Partitions a database table by the values in one or more columns and runs the provided user-defined Python function on each partition, optionally in parallel using multiple Python engines.
-* `oml.index_apply`&mdash;Calls a Python function multiple times, passing in a unique index of the invocation to the user-defined function.
-* `oml.row_apply`&mdash;Partitions a database table into sets of rows and runs the provided user-defined Python function on the data in each set.
+* `pyqRowEval`&mdash;Partitions a database table into sets of rows and runs the provided user-defined Python function on the data in each set, optionally in parallel using multiple Python engines.
-* `oml.table_apply`&mdash;Calls a Python function on data in the database as a single pandas.DataFrame in a single Python engine.
+* `pyqIndexEval`&mdash;Runs a Python function multiple times, passing in a unique index of the invocation to the user-defined function, optionally in parallel using multiple Python engines.

 > **Note:** Embedded Python Execution functions are also available through the [Oracle Machine Learning for Python REST API for Embedded Python Execution](https://docs.oracle.com/en/database/oracle/machine-learning/oml4py/1/mlepe/rest-endpoints.html).

 ### Objectives

-In this lab, you will:
-* Build an open source scikit-learn linear model and scoring script
+In this lab, we provide a workflow for using the OML4Py SQL API for embedded Python execution with Oracle Autonomous Database:

+As the ADMIN user:
+* Add the OML user to cloud host Access Control List (ACL)

+As the OML user:
-* Prepare the same script for use with Embedded Python Execution
+* Obtain an authorization token to access the SQL API for embedded Python execution
-* Build one model per group using the `group_apply` function
-* Return multiple images as a result from Embedded Python Execution
-* Create and run SQL and REST user defined functions
+* Create a UDF and store it in the OML4Py script repository
+* Run the UDF using embedded Python execution from the OML4Py Python and SQL APIs

 ### Prerequisites

+* Add the user to the host ACL
-We need to access and run the OML notebook for this lab.
+* Access and run the OML notebook for this lab.

 1. Go back to the main notebooks listing by clicking on the "hamburger" menu (the three lines) on the upper left of the screen, and then select **Notebooks**.